Mardivirus

-Mardivirus is a genus of viruses in the order Herpesvirales, in the family Herpesviridae, in the subfamily Alphaherpesvirinae.
+Mardivirus is a genus of viruses in the order Herpesvirales, in the family Orthoherpesviridae, in the subfamily Alphaherpesvirinae.
 Chickens, turkeys, and quail serve as natural hosts.
 There are six species in this genus.
 Diseases associated with this genus include: Marek's disease, which causes asymmetric paralysis of one or more limbs, neurological symptoms, and development of multiple lymphomas that manifest as solid tumors.
 Gallid herpesvirus 2 (also known as Marek's disease virus) is the only one of these viruses known to be pathogenic and due to the antigenic similarity between the three viruses the other two have been used to vaccinate against Marek's disease.
 These viruses have double stranded DNA genomes with no RNA intermediate.

 Species

-The genus consists of the following six species:
+The genus consists of the following species, listed by scientific name and followed by the common name of the species: